JuliaEdmunds/Top-Trumps/README.md

 ## Project brief

 ### For smooth experience make sure to:
-- Check if the requests module is installed and if not please install it.
+- Check if the requests and pandas modules are installed and if not please install it.
-If using pycharm, check in the "Python Packages" (in the bottom taskbar) if "requests" is installed.
+If using pycharm, check in the "Python Packages" (in the bottom taskbar) if "requests" and "pandas" are installed.
 If not then go to the "Terminal" tab (also bottom taskbar), paste "py -m pip install requests" and press enter.
+Repeat for pandas.
 In you have any issues please try to Google a solution that will work for you
 - Enable "Emulate terminal in output console" for the main.py file.
 You can find this under edit configuration of the main file, then it's under Execution option
 - Always run the project from main.py